C-Achard/Pipeline-mesoSPIM/Pipeline/docs/datajoint_tables.md

 ...
 ```

-### Scan.ROIs
+### ROIs

-This table is a sub-class of of *Scan* and represents the list of ids of regions of interest defined by the user on which the segmentation will be performed.
-This table is also manually defined by the user and has been initially implemented the avoid the necessity to run the brain registration whenever a new set of ids is given to the pipeline.
+This table represents the list of ids of regions of interest defined by the user on which the segmentation will be performed.
+This table is also manually defined by the user, inherits *Scan* and has been initially implemented the avoid the necessity to run the brain registration whenever a new set of ids is given to the pipeline.

-A *Scan.ROIs* table needs:
+A *ROIs* table needs:
 - An integer (unique number for each set of ids)
 - A list of ids representing labels on a registered atlas